Subhraneel77/StudentMarksPredML/README.md

 ## Feature Engineering

 Feature engineering involves creating new features or transforming existing ones to improve model performance.
 The feature engineering code can be found in feature_engineering.py.

+## Model Training

+The model_training.ipynb notebook contains code for building and training the machine learning model using the preprocessed data.
+Various algorithms can be explored and compared for model training.

+## Evaluation

+The model_training.ipynb notebook displays the trained model's performance metrics such as accuracy, precision, recall, and F1-score.

+## Deployment

+Once satisfied with the model's performance, you can deploy it using various methods such as Flask API, Docker container, or cloud-based solutions.

+## Contributing

+Contributions are welcome!
+For major changes, please open an issue first to discuss what you would like to change.